Environmental guidance for your business in Northern Ireland & Scotland

-Resource Efficient Scotland has produced a series of free, online training modules for SMEs.
+Zero Waste Scotland has produced a series of free, online training modules for SMEs.
 The training will help develop the skills and knowledge needed to put in place effective resource efficiency measures in your organisation.
 They deal with energy, waste and water efficiency.
 You can work through them at your own speed, choosing the modules that are relevant to your business.

 For businesses, the Enhanced Capital Allowance (ECA) scheme enables you to deduct the whole cost of your investment in water-saving technologies and products from your profits in the tax year that you make the purchase.
 The scheme is available to businesses that pay UK corporation tax or income tax, and that have enough profits for the allowance to be written off against.